lmweber/CyTOF-workshop-2017-07-10/README.md

 ### Data Carpentry and Software Carpentry

-If you would like to continue to develop your data analysis skills in R, we highly recommend looking at some of the free lesson materials available from [Data Carpentry](http://www.datacarpentry.org/) and [Software Carpentry](https://software-carpentry.org/), or signing up for a future Data Carpentry or Software Carpentry workshop (these are held regularly at locations throughout the world).
+If you would like to continue to develop your data analysis skills in R, we highly recommend looking at some of the free lesson materials available from [Data Carpentry](http://www.datacarpentry.org/) and [Software Carpentry](https://software-carpentry.org/), or signing up for a future Data Carpentry or Software Carpentry workshop near you (these are held regularly at locations throughout the world).

 For example, the [Data Carpentry: R for data analysis and visualization of ecological data](http://www.datacarpentry.org/R-ecology-lesson/) lesson, or the [Software Carpentry: Programming with R](http://swcarpentry.github.io/r-novice-inflammation/) lesson, provide excellent introductions.